Ortho-K: Vision Correction While You Sleep

 - You must be over 18 for most surgical vision correction procedures, eliminating LASIK and related surgeries as options for younger athletes.

-Ortho-k, on the other hand, is safe, non-surgical, non-evasive and reversible.
-In fact, ortho-k is so safe that many eye care doctors are comfortable performing corneal refractive therapy for children as young as 8 years old.
-Additionally, ortho-k is ideal for athletes who are too young for LASIK.
-Ortho-k can give them good, uncorrected vision for sports throughout their school years.
+Ortho-K, on the other hand, is safe, non-surgical, non-invasive and reversible.
+In fact, Ortho-K is so safe that many eye care doctors are comfortable performing corneal refractive therapy for children as young as 8 years old.
+Additionally, Ortho-K is ideal for athletes who are too young for LASIK.
+Ortho-K can give them good, uncorrected vision for sports throughout their school years.

 Controlling & Correcting Myopia (nearsightedness)

 Otherwise known as nearsightedness or shortsightedness, myopia is a condition in which your near vision is clear but distant objects appear blurred to an uncorrected eye.
 This is due to the eyeball elongating as we grow during early adolescence.
 The result is a mismatch between the length of the eye and its optical power causing light entering the eye to focus in front of the retina rather than directly on it.
 Using iSee Ortho-k corneal refractive therapy lenses to gently reshape the cornea re-aligns the optical focal point onto the retina allowing patients with nearsighted prescriptions see clearly all day.

 Myopic – Nearsightedness Prevention

 In addition to Ortho-K corneal reshaping lenses providing nearly immediate results in correcting myopia, several studies also indicate that it helps prevent myopia from worsening in future.
 Traditionally, glasses and conventional daytime contact lenses have been prescribed to correct myopia.
 However, for children, and many adults, this correction does not prevent their myopia from worsening over time thus requiring stronger prescription lenses to achieve the necessary level of correction.

 Benefits for Nearsighted Children